rnwolf/poetry_typer/{{cookiecutter.repo_name}}/README.md

 https://stefan.sofa-rockers.org/2017/11/09/getting-started-with-devpi/

 Setup a local Development PyPi to test the upload of releases with poetry NOTE CANNOT Use Python 3.8.
-Works with Python 3.7.
+Works with Python 3.7.  as at 2020 June time frame

 If fresh Ubuntu server then